AdobeDocs/experience-manager-64.en/help/communities/calendar.md

 Specifically, they may

-* create a new calendar event
+* Create a new calendar event
-* post a comment to a calendar event
+* Post a comment to a calendar event
-* edit their own calendar event or comment
+* Edit their own calendar event or comment
-* delete their own calendar event or comment
+* Delete their own calendar event or comment
-* flag others' calendar events or comments
+* Flag others' calendar events or comments

 ![chlimage_1-116](assets/chlimage_1-116.png) ![chlimage_1-117](assets/chlimage_1-117.png)